 Honestly, I was nervous the first time I tried it-custard and seafood together?
 But the result blew me away.
 It's luxurious, surprising, and perfect for occasions when you want to serve something a little different.

-If you love impressive starters like this, you should also check out my lobster bisque recipe for another cozy, elegant option.
+If you love impressive starters like this, you should also check out lobster bisque recipe for another cozy, elegant option.

-what is crab brulee?
+What is crab brulee?

 Crab brulee is a savory take on the classic French dessert crème brulee.
 Instead of sweet vanilla custard, this dish combines lump crab meat, heavy cream, eggs, and herbs, then finishes with a caramelized sugar crust.
 The contrast of creamy custard with a thin, crunchy top makes each bite unforgettable.